rogerUserGitHub/react-firebase-wordle/README.md

 ## General info

-This is app is built with React.js and is a Wordle clone, using firebase-auth and firebase-firestore.
+This is app is built with React.js and is a Wordle-inspired game, using firebase-auth and firebase-firestore.
 The app is hosted using firebase hosting.

 Live version is coming soon.